top of page

 We couldn't be more proud to be a custom home builder in the Shoals area.
 Nestled along the Tennessee River, Florence and the surrounding cities have been described as the "ideal quintessential Southern town."
 With deep roots in Native American History, music and culture, the Shoals becomes part of all those who visit.
 Some even claim that our "Singing River" gives this area a soul of its own.
-Named one of Southern Living's "South's Best Small Towns", we want everyone to fall as in love with Florence as we are!
+Named one of Southern Living's "South's Best Small Towns" and best places to retire, we want everyone to fall as in love with the quad cities as we are!
 It excites us to welcome clients moving to the Shoals area and help you establish a home and life as part of our community.
 We can't wait to be neighbors!

 If you are relocating to the Shoals area, we'd love to help get you started!
 This area has so much to offer while still maintaining the "small town" feel.
 Many of the team members on High Cotton grew up in this area and either chose to never leave or chose to move back because no where else feels quite like home.
 The Shoals offers year round fun with First Fridays, Helen Keller Festival, Arts Alive, River Arts Festival, Smoke on the Water BBQ Festival, Shoals Spirit of Freedom Celebration, Shoals Fest, Wine Fest, A Dickens Christmas Y'All, Renaissance Faire and W.C.
 Handy Week, just to name a few!
 We offer all ranges of shopping options and downtown Florence is even home to the flagship store of designer Billy Reid.
 As you explore the option of moving to Florence, we encourage you to visit in person; it's hard to explain in words the spirit of community in the Shoals.